AnirudhaAgrawal1/ORM-Framework/README.md

 ### Setting up

+Download the jar files from the dist folder and put it into the working directory or in the lib folder.

-Firstly user need to create a file named as config.json in the working directory with the information related to database,packaging structure and jar file.
+Then the user need to create a file named as config.json in the working directory with the information related to database,packaging structure and jar file.

 conf.json file should be created as shown below :-